 Period photographs of the bands and the audience at those gigs will tell you that it wasn’t just the blues that had been divested from the heavy rock scene; NWOBHM bands jettisoned any vestiges of hippy counterculture from the rock code.
 Paisley, loon pants, big collars, open-neck shirts and waistcoats were out; skin-tight jeans, t-shirts and lots of black were in.
 The tousled hair-dos of the 70s rockers were replaced by straight, dark locks; the new denim-and-leather role models came from biker culture (via Motorhead) and the S&M scene (via Judas Priest’s Rob Halford).
 There were a few handlebar moustaches on the scene – courtesy of Lemmy, Robb Weir from the Tygers, and Steve Dawson from Saxon – but, by and large, facial hair was a no no.

-“In honesty, women were largely incidental exist in this world,” laughs Enid Williams, bassist from Girlschool.
-“Which probably accounts for a lot of the sword and sorcery lyrics!
+“In honesty, women were largely incidental in this world,” laughs Enid Williams, bassist from Girlschool.
+“Which probably accounts for a lot of the sword-and-sorcery lyrics!
 Even when we played gigs, I’d say less that five per cent of the audience were women.
 And that surprised and disappointed me, to be honest.
 Nowadays, of course, we get loads of women in rock saying that we were a big inspiration – funny that it took 30 years for that to happen!”

 The NWOBHM tag was first used in a Sounds feature in May 1979 and coined by the paper’s editor, Alan Lewis.
 It accompanied a review of a triple bill featuring Samson, Iron Maiden and Angelwitch written by “Deaf” Geoff Barton, one of the paper’s few champions of what Lewis describes as “old-fashioned, shit-kicking hard rock”.